scherler/jenkins-plugin-site/README.md

 ```

 You can use the command lint:fix and it will try to fix all
-offenses, whoever there maybe some more that you need to fix manually.
+offenses, however there maybe some more that you need to fix manually.

 Remember: